-The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+The school is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing Note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes relating to learning from reviews or audit located in the multiagency safeguarding children procedures document library.
 The school works closely with multiple external agencies to best support vulnerable pupils, including social care and a range of health professionals and our Safeguarding Team is confident when helping to co-ordinate this support for vulnerable families.
 Staff attend regular meetings, asking key staff for input prior to meetings and sharing outcomes with staff involved with the child to keep those that need to be aware informed of outcomes.
 Our Team meets at least termly to discuss caseloads and children are assigned a member of the team to co-ordinate within school.
 We are able to offer space to host meetings in school for families where it is more appropriate to meet in person.